ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 This library uses the [debug](https://github.com/visionmedia/debug) debugging utility package.

-The `Trie` class features optional debug logging..
+The `Trie` class features optional debug logging.
 Individual debug selections can be activated on the CL with `DEBUG=ethjs,[Logger Selection]`.

 The following options are available: